jakesorce/clubhouse_ruby/README.md

 ## TODO

-- The specs shared context and are generally rushed and bad
+- Actually accept csv response format
 - The specs just use magic numbers based on things I entered in a Clubhouse account to try things out
-- The errors/logs for a user are bad/unclear - specifically, there are a number of internal scenarios we have information about, but the end result is just a 403 from the API.
+- The specs shared context and are generally rushed and bad
-- Enchance documentation
+- The errors/logs for a user are not great and can be improved
 - Publish the gem